Cours-NSI/OllamaGUI/README.md

 **(28/08/2025)**
 \
-Currently working won a logging system based on spdlog and inspired by Walnut's wrapper aroun it.
+Currently working on auto/forced docking for ImGui windows.

 ## License